JeffyCN/mirrors/docs/Rockchip_Developer_Guide_RGA_EN.md

    </tr>
 </table>

+> Note:
+>
-> The expected performance is calculated at the default RGA frequency.
-The actual performance is affected by the memory frequency.
-The data above is for reference only.
+> 1).
+The capabilities of Pixels/cycle are theoretical data, and the actual operating performance is related to bandwidth, hardware frequency, etc. The list data is for reference only.
+>
+> 2).
+In addition to the minimum input resolution limit, the x, y, width, and height parameters of the actual operation rectangle that can be set for each channel must be greater than or equal to 2.